 The University is working to slowly and thoughtfully reopen its campuses.
 The Sunrise Plan includes information about the plans and procedures to return to campus.
 The suggestions below may not be possible or applicable given that many employees are working remotely.
 Check with your supervisor if you have any questions.

-- Meet your supervisor and co-workers: Get to know the people you will be working with and ask to join them for lunch.
+- Meet your supervisor and co-workers: Get to know the people you will be working with .
 Try to learn the names of at least four of your co-workers by the end of the day.

 - Tour your work area and building: Get to know your workspace.
 This includes the mailroom, break room, emergency exits, restrooms, and parking locations.